 Copper is a natural killer of algae, so by adding a copper based algaecide to your pool regularly (3-4 times per year) will keep any algae blooms at bay.
 We also have a post explaining the proper use of Phosphate Removers and copper-based algaecides here.

 After you kill any type of algae, it’s going to be floating around as tiny particles in your pool water, along with many other waste particles from humans, pets, or animals that land in your pool.
 Your filter will pick up most of these, but for what’s left over, there’s is a chemical that is like the garbage man for your swimming pool water.
 It clings to and eliminates any left over waste particles in your pool, keeping it sanitised and healthy to swim in.

 It’s important to brush the walls and floor of the pool and then to vacuum the whole pool thoroughly.
 Algae thrives in unclean water, so don’t forget to clean the skimmer baskets and the pump baskets of debris.
 Also,if you don’t already have one, a pool cleaner is great for the job as opposed to manually vacuuming!

-Hot Tip: If you are after a thorough clean, soak your cartridge in a tub of clean water with a cup of Nappy San overnight (the same stuff that you use in the laundry in the pink tub).
-Nappy San contains the same cleaning chemicals as your expensive cartridge filter cleaning chemicals.
+Hot Tip: If you are after a thorough clean, soak your cartridge in a tub of clean water with some Zodiac Filter cleaner overnight.
 Follow this by a good rinse with your garden hose the next day and this should take care of any stubborn gunk and dirt that have clung to your filters.

 Give it a good backwash.
 Rule of thumb is to backwash once every 2 weeks.
 Chances are you'll notice that the water that comes out during the backwash is very brown and dirty, this means that you should be doing it a bit more often!
 Let that backwash run for 2 minutes or until the backwash water turns clear.
 Set the handle back to filter and you're good to go.